MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

 Test your app to make sure it displays banner ads as expected.

-If the previous version of your app is already available in the Store, [create a new submission](../publish/app-submissions.md) for your updated app in the Dev Center dashboard to republish your app.
+If the previous version of your app is already available in the Store, [create a new submission](../publish/app-submissions.md) for your updated app in Partner Center to republish your app.